 However, there is a downside to shared hosting.
 Often hosting companies will go for a stack it high and sell it cheap approach to this type of solution.
 This means that your site could be on a server with potentially thousands of other client’s websites.

 Although the shared server itself will be very high spec with lots of memory and ram, all of the sites share the same server resources.
 This means if one website is dominating the amount of resources on the server, then all the other websites on the same server will be affected, meaning that you could see your site slow down at unexpected times.
 Also, there is a lack of control in terms of managing the hosting, for example if you needed a particular module or piece of software for your site to work that wasn’t installed on the shared server, it’s unlikely that your host will be able to install this for you on the shared server.

-For example, you may have seen packages advertised with “unlimited” disk space.
+It is worth avoiding hosting providers that offer unlimited disk space.
 Whilst on the surface this sounds like a great deal, the server will in fact have a finite amount of disk and the hosting company are just banking on other clients not using up all the disk on the server in order to make it look like you have more than you actually do.

-Properly segregated resources will give you piece of mind that one client’s activity cannot affect another client due to them only having access to their specific allocation of the server’s resource.
+Properly segregated resources will give you piece of mind that one clients activity cannot affect another client due to them only having access to their specific allocation of the server’s resource.